wyethr/hrsjournal/journal/issue1/sciences/ronenEpigenetics/ronenEpigenetics.md

-# Epigenetics: A Literature Review
+# Psych and Epigenetics: A Look at the Effect of PTSD on In-Utero Epigenetics Based on Gestation Period

 *[Lior Ronen](../../../authors/liorRonen/liorRonen.md)*
 | Published online 25 April 2024